klauer/epics-sumo-mirror/doc/glossary.rst

       "+versionname" it means all :term:`versions` that are equal or newer than :term:`versionname`.
 With "-versionname" it means all :term:`versions` that are equal or older than :term:`versionname`.

+  architecture
+      This is the specification of the platform (processor + operating system) a module is built for.
+The string specifying an *architecture* is called :term:`arch`.

+  arch
+      This is a string that specifies an architecture.
+Common architectures are "linux-x86" or "vxWorks-ppc603".

+  archspec
+      This is a string that specifies the :term:`architecture` of a :term:`module` in a :term:`modulespec`.
+This follows the :term:`versionspec` and is separated from it by a colon ":".

   support directory
       This is the directory where the compiled versions of :term:`modules` are